Nauja/ue4-pixelperfect2d-sample/README.md

 ![Preview](https://github.com/Nauja/ue4-pixelperfect2d-sample/raw/master/docs/preview.gif)

-The sole purpose of this sample is to compile all the required config and common pitfalls to avoid to correctly render pixel perfect sprites with Paper2D.
+The sole purpose of this sample is to compile all the config required, and common pitfalls to avoid, to correctly render pixel perfect sprites with Paper2D.

-### Pixel perfect sprites
+### Scale your sprites correctly

 Here is the charset used for Mario: